odewahn/computational-publishing/readme.md

 Finally, Quadrant 4 is for multiuser solutions in a pure cloud.
 The best examples are Microsoft's [Azure Notebooks](https://notebooks.azure.com/)and the [Domino DataLab](https://www.dominodatalab.com/).
 The advantag of these solutions is that they provide a turnkey way to easily provide a large user population with notebooks, but the downside is (often) expense, vendor lock-in, and (often) the inability to use git in the workflow.

 ### File Sharing

-The final aspect of the computational publishing workflow is a way to propogate changes made to the content within the running container back to the source content.
-In other words, we want to ensure that when a user makes a change in the notebook and hits save, that those changes are made to the local git repo, and not to an ephemeral filesystem in a container.
+The final aspect of the computational publishing workflow is a way to save changes made to the content within the running container back to the source content.
+In other words, we want to ensure that when a user makes a change in the notebook and hits save, those changes are made to the local git repo, and not to the ephemeral filesystem in a container.

 Docker provides a number of ways to do this, such as [volume mounting](https://docs.docker.com/engine/tutorials/dockervolumes/), and cloud solutions provide their own storage backends.
-Some solutions, such as [Binder](http://mybinder.org/), do not persist changes automatically.
+Other container solutions, such as [Binder](http://mybinder.org/) or [tmpnb](https://github.com/jupyter/tmpnb), do not persist user changes automatically.

-### LaunchBot: Lowering the barriers to entry
+### LaunchBot: Lowering the Barriers to Entry for Computational Publishing

+As the previous section illustrates, the Jupyter Notebook application is just one part of the overall publishing process.
+To be effective, a user must also understand git and GitHub, dependency management, and other disjointed tools.

+O'Reilly has been incubating a new tool called [LaunchBot](https://launchbot.io/) to help lower these barriers to entry.
+Launchbot is a desktop client that provides three essential services:

+* Discovery.
+People creating content can easily list their projects in a central index to make the discoverable.
+A project is just a git repository with a Dockerfile that describes the machine image.
+The Dockerfile also needs a few [labels that LaunchBot uses when starting the project](http://launchbot.io/docs/tutorial/publishing-content-to-launchbot/).
+* Git functionality.
+LaunchBot enables users to easily clone and manage content projects.
+Once cloned, the UI supports the essential git workflow of branching, committing (or stashing), and pulling and pushing to remote repositories.
+* Docker functionality.
+Finally, LauncBot can build and deploy the project to your a local Docker engine so that you can have a running container.
+It establishes a volume mount from the container back to your project directory so that all changes made as you edit the notebook are saved into the local project directory.

 <img width="100%" src="images/launchbot-client.gif"/>

-### Support in Safari
+LaunchBot's key advantages include:

+* No need for new training.
+Launchbot provides a layer of command line tools like git and docker, reducing the overall learning curve required for using Jupyter projects.
+While you can certainly (and should!) learn the individual commands, LaunchBot allows users of all levels to quickly and easily get started with new content.
+* No need for central IT support or operations.
+Deploying the container runtime on the local machine via Docker for Mac (and soon Docker for Windows) reduces the need for a centralized system like JupyterHub, which requires a skilled IT team to install and operate.
+*  Automation without lock-in.
+Launchbot automates commands that you could type yourself.
+There is nothing it does that could not be done by someone with sufficient training in the underlying tools, so you have no fear of lock-in as you might with some pure cloud providers.

+### Safari: The Platform for Publishing with Jupyter

+THIS IS THE SECTION WHERE I TIE ALL THIS INTO SAFARI

 * [Assessments](https://www.oreilly.com/learning/why-self-assessments-improve-learning)